JuliaParallel/DistributedArrays.jl/docs/src/index.md

 spmd(foo,....)
 ```
 In the above example, `foo`, `bar` and `baz` are all functions wishing to leverage distributed computation.
-However, they themselves may be currenty part of a `spmd` call.
+However, they themselves may be currently part of a `spmd` call.
 A safe way to handle such a scenario is to only drive parallel computation from the master process.

 The correct way (only have the driver process initiate `spmd` calls):
 ```julia